This herby salmon burger recipe is simple, really delicious, and would make an excellent addition to your seafood recipe rotation!

 For the Salmon Burgers:

 - Hamburger Buns – we chose to serve our salmon burgers on buns!
 If you do the same, you’ll need 4 of your favorite hamburger buns on hand.
+If you want to serve your burgers protein-style, skip the buns.

 - Butter Lettuce – you’ll also need butter lettuce for serving if you’d like!